LukasNiessen/ArchUnitTS/README.md

 it('should not have circular dependencies', async () => {
 	const rule = projectFiles().inFolder('src').should().haveNoCycles();

-	// toPassAsync is special syntax support we added for
+	// toPassAsync is syntax support we added for Jest, Vitest
-	// Jest, Vitest and Jasmine but ArchUnitTS works with any testing framework await expect(rule).toPassAsync();
+	// and Jasmine, but ArchUnitTS works with any testing framework await expect(rule).toPassAsync();
 });
 ```